IanMarteens/Austra/Austra.Parser/ReadMe.md

 ## Some examples

 This fragment demonstrates how to create a random lower triangular matrix, how to multiply it by its transpose and how to compute its Cholesky decomposition.
-Then, we compute the maximum absolute difference between the original matrix and the product of the Cholesky decomposition with its transpose, to check the accuracy of the involved algorithms:
+We also compute the maximum absolute difference between the original matrix and the product of the Cholesky decomposition with its transpose, to check the accuracy of the involved algorithms:
 ```
 let m = matrix::lrandom(5),
     m1 = m * m',